bullhorn/rest-api-docs/source/includes/_datahub.md

 </table>

 # Data Hub API

 The Data Hub API allows partners to pass customer data to Data Hub where it is replicated onwards to Bullhorn Analytics and Data Replicator.
 All Data Hub API calls must be made with a valid BH REST Token and accepts UTF-8 encoded JSON via HTTP.
-This section lists examples of all the Data Hub endpoints.
+This will section list examples of all the Data Hub endpoints.

+The Data Hub API is secured in the same manner as the Bullhorn REST API.
+For a full guide on logging into the API and authorizing a request please follow this documentation: [Authorization](http://bullhorn.github.io/rest-api-docs/index.html#authorization)

 ##<span class="tag">POST</span> /data-hub/data